phpMussel/phpMussel/_docs/readme.en.md

 /vault/signatures/xmlxdp_custom_standard.cvd | File for XML/XDP signatures.
 /vault/signatures/xmlxdp_mussel_regex.cvd | File for XML/XDP signatures.
 /vault/signatures/xmlxdp_mussel_standard.cvd | File for XML/XDP signatures.
+/vault/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+/vault/cli.php | CLI handler.
+/vault/components.dat | Contains information relating to the various components of phpMussel; Used by the updates feature provided by the front-end.
+/vault/config.ini.RenameMe | Configuration file; Contains all the configuration options of phpMussel, telling it what to do and how to operate correctly (rename to activate).
+/vault/config.php | Configuration handler.
+/vault/frontend.php | Front-end handler.
+/vault/functions.php | Functions file (essential).
+/vault/greylist.csv | CSV of greylisted signatures indicating to phpMussel which signatures it should be ignoring (file automatically recreated if deleted).
+/vault/lang.php | Language handler.
+※ /vault/scan_kills.txt | A record of every file upload blocked/killed by phpMussel.
+※ /vault/scan_log.txt | A record of everything scanned by phpMussel.
+※ /vault/scan_log_serialized.txt | A record of everything scanned by phpMussel.
 /vault/template.html | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/template_custom.html | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/upload.php | Upload handler.
+/.gitattributes | A GitHub project file (not required for proper function of script).
+/Changelog-v1.txt | A record of changes made to the script between different versions (not required for proper function of script).
+/composer.json | Composer/Packagist information (not required for proper function of script).
+/CONTRIBUTING.md | Information about how to contribute to the project.
+/LICENSE.txt | A copy of the GNU/GPLv2 license (not required for proper function of script).
+/loader.php | The loader.
+This is what you're supposed to be hooking into (essential)!
+/PEOPLE.md | Information about the people involved in the project.
+/README.md | Project summary information.
+/web.config | An ASP.NET configuration file (in this instance, to protect the `/vault` directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).

 ※ Filename may differ based on configuration stipulations (in `config.ini`).